Dema1348/ubuntu_16.04_nodejs_server_setup/README.md

 This has been tested to work on Ubuntu 16.04

-If you encounter any issues please create one here

 ## What is Being Installed
 Node.js, npm, build essentials, git, nginx, letsencrypt, pm2 (via npm)